 Samsung Galaxy S10 release date

-We expect the Samsung Galaxy S10 release date to be during the first quarter of 2019, most likely around March, and the annual Mobile World Congress show in Barcelona.
+We're expecting Samsung to follow tradition and announce the Galaxy S10 during the first quarter of 2019: most likely around the start of March or the end of February, and the annual Mobile World Congress show in Barcelona.

 Samsung Galaxy S10 name

-Ever since the Samsung Galaxy S, Samsung has stuck to an easy-to-understand naming system, continuing up through Samsung Galaxy S2 to the S9, where we are now.
+Ever since the Samsung Galaxy S saw the light of day in 2010, Samsung has stuck to an easy-to-understand naming system, continuing up through Samsung Galaxy S2 to the S9, where we are now.

 In a press conference given on 26 February 2018, reported by The Investor, Koh Dong-jin, President of Samsung Mobile, said: "Although Samsung will stick to Galaxy, we have been thinking about whether we need to maintain the S moniker or the numbering system."

 Best bets on the name if it’s not the Galaxy S10?
-Some people are claiming an iPhone-alike Galaxy X name might be on the cards although that’s also the rumoured name for Samsung’s new foldable phone.
-Needless to say, Samsung is keeping tight lipped.
+Some people are claiming an iPhone-alike Galaxy X name might be on the cards, although that’s also the rumoured name for Samsung’s upcoming foldable phone.

 Samsung Galaxy S10 5G connectivity

-According to a reliable tipster, the Samsung Galaxy 10 will be the first smartphone to support super-fast 5G.
+According to a reliable tipster, the Samsung Galaxy S10 will let you tear across the web and through your apps faster than ever, because it's set to be the first smartphone to support super-fast 5G.

 Samsung Galaxy S10 specs

-Ice Universe also revealed the Samsung Galaxy S10 could have an all-new Infinity Display with an impressive screen-to-body ratio of 93 per cent (the S8 is currently 83.6 per cent).
+Seasoned Weibo tipster Ice Universe has also revealed the Samsung Galaxy S10 could have an all-new Infinity Display with an impressive screen-to-body ratio of 93 percent (the figure for this year's S9 is 83.6 percent).
+Those bezels keep on shrinking.

 Powering everything could be the Qualcomm Snapdragon 855, if leaker Roland Quandt is to be believed.
-This will bring the expected improved performance and better efficiency over Qualcomm's current chipset.
+This will bring the expected improved performance and better efficiency over Qualcomm's current chipset, the same sort of upgrade we get every year from Qualcomm's latest chip.

 Samsung Galaxy S10 features

-While we didn't see an in-screen fingerprint reader on the Galaxy S9, we hear that the technology is being tested on the upcoming Note 9 although it apparently won't be ready in time for the Note 9 release.
+While we didn't see an in-screen fingerprint reader on the Galaxy S9, we hear that the technology is being tested on the upcoming Note 9 although there are question marks over if it won't be ready in time for the Note 9 release.

-That means that the Samsung Galaxy S10 could be the first Samsung phone to feature that innovative technology, perhaps leaving space on the back of the phone to add more cameras?
+If not, that means that the Samsung Galaxy S10 could be the first Samsung phone to feature the innovative technology, perhaps leaving space on the back of the phone to add more cameras?

 Samsung Galaxy S10 price